 No - all fees will be paid direct to the childcare provider.

-Regular monitoring of attendance will take place.
+We will keep track of attendance to ensure your child is getting the most of the placement.
 If your child does not attend, the place may be offered to someone else unless there are exceptional circumstances.
-If you decide to remove your child from the childcare provider, you must inform the Family Information Service.
+If you decide to remove your child from the childcare provider, you must let us know.

-All children are entitled to receive universal early education entitlement following the term after their third birthday.
-We endeavour to place children where they can move smoothly from two to three year old funding.
+All children are entitled to receive Universal Early Education Entitlement following the term after their third birthday.
+We will try to place children where they can move smoothly from two to three year-old funding.

-If your childcare provider is unable to accommodate your child when your child is three you should inform the Family Information Service who will find you an alternative childcare provider.
+If your childcare provider is unable to accommodate your child when your child is three, you should let us know and we will find you an alternative childcare provider.

 You may wish to register your child for a local authority nursery place at age three.
-Please note that these places are limited and that you will need to put your child’s name down when they turn two.
+Places are limited and you will need to put your child’s name down when they turn two.

-For further information please contact: the Family Information Service, your local children’s centre, health visitor or other professional.
+To find out more contact our Family Information Service, your local children’s centre, health visitor or other care professional.

 We can only deal with applications for children that will attend childcare within the borough.
 If you are planning to use a provider based in another borough, you will need to apply to them directly.
 If you aren't sure which local authority you should apply to please speak to your chosen provider.